 The Christmas Calendar

-A final Christmas TV tradition dates back to 1960.
+A Christmas TV tradition dating back to 1960.
 The Christmas Calendar, known until 1971 as the Advent Calendar, is a yearly TV series airing one episode each day in December, culminating on Christmas Eve.
 The show is always aired on Swedish Television (SVT).

 The syrup used in the drink is still made exclusively by the Roberts family in Örebro, though the syrup is then sold to various manufacturers who make the final product their own way.
 The recipe contains hops, sugar, malt aroma and spices.